Toronto Marlboros: Uniforms and logos

 In 1903 club secretary Fred Waghorne wrote to the Duke of Marlborough in England for permission to use the storied name and crest.
 In choosing its logo the club took the Marlborough family crown and added the initials A.C. for Athletic Club.

-The Toronto Marlboros used the same colour scheme as the NHL Toronto Maple Leafs from 1927 when the two club came under common ownership.
+The Toronto Marlboros used the same colour scheme as the NHL Toronto Maple Leafs from 1927 when the two clubs came under common ownership.
 The Marlborough crown was originally displayed by itself on the jersey chest.
 It was not until the late 1950s that the crown was set against the present day Maple Leaf.

 Arenas

 In the beginning both the Toronto Maple Leafs and the Marlboros practised and were headquartered out of the old Ravina Gardens in Toronto's west end.
 Home games were played downtown at the Arena Gardens.

 In 1931 Maple Leaf Gardens opened up for business and the Marlboros had a new home again.
 In 1964 the Marlboros won the Memorial Cup on home ice, the same year the Toronto Maple Leafs won the Stanley Cup on home ice.

 The Marlboros occasionally also played games in the 1970s at the North York Centennial Centre and the Markham Centennial Centre when Maple Leaf Gardens was unavailable, usually due to scheduling conflicts at MLG with both the Toronto Maple Leafs and also the Toronto Toros of the WHA.
 They also played part of their home schedule in the 1976–77 season in Brantford, Ontario out of the Brantford Civic Centre.